FelixofRivia/SNDatLHC_RTDQM/README.md

 - json
 - math

-There are additional modules needed for plotting luminosity provided by ATLAS but this feature is available only inside CERN network:
+There are additional modules needed for plotting the luminosity of ATLAS but this feature is available only inside CERN network:
 - pydim